shashimadgi/PythonSeleniumFramework/README.md

 4. Detailed HTML Reporting
 Generate detailed HTML reports for test runs.
 Embed screenshots for failed test cases, making debugging easier.

+Usage:---
+Run Tests on Default Browser (Chrome): pytest

+Run Tests on a Specific Browser: Use the --browser_name option to specify the browser: pytest --browser_name=firefox
+Generate HTML Reports: Use the --html option to generate a test report: pytest --html=report.html
+Run Specific Tests: Execute only a specific test file or function: pytest tests/test_e2e.py or pytest tests/test_HomePage.py